NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ``FractionCoolLoadServed``  double    frac    0 - 1 [#]_   Yes                Fraction of cooling load served
   ==========================  ========  ======  ===========  ========  =======  ===============================

-  .. [#] CoolingSystemType choices are "central air conditioner", "room air conditioner", "evaporative cooler", "mini-split", "chiller", or "cooling tower".
+  .. [#] CoolingSystemType choices are "central air conditioner", "room air conditioner", "evaporative cooler", "mini-split", "chiller", "cooling tower", or "packaged terminal air conditioner".
   .. [#] CoolingSystemFuel only choice is "electricity".
   .. [#] The sum of all ``FractionCoolLoadServed`` (across both CoolingSystems and HeatPumps) must be less than or equal to 1.